 Coccydynia refers to pain originating from the coccyx, the small triangular bone at the lower end of the spine.
 Pain is often worse when sitting on hard surfaces, leaning backward, or transitioning from sitting to standing.
-In some cases, the pain may radiate slightly into the buttock region.
+Some patients may experience mild radiation into the buttock region.

 What Are the Symptoms?